-For bush cucumbers, plant the seedlings around 24 to 36 inches apart.
+For bush cucumbers, plant seeds or seedlings 24 to 36 inches apart.
 You can check the tag that comes with your seedling for the recommended spacing for the variety you’re growing.

 For vine cucumbers that will be trained onto a trellis, space the plants around 12 to 18 inches apart.